CHRISHA1122/milestone-project-4/README.md

 ## Project Goals

-The main aim of the site is to give users a lace to but personalised items.
+The main aim of the site is to give users a place to buy personalised items.

 The target audience is anyone wanting to buy items for themself or as a gift.

-This version has been built for project 5 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.
+This version has been built for project 4 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.

+The idea came from a family member who sells these products on social media and would like a website.

 If you would like to test the payment functionality please feel free to do so by entering the card details below when prompted: